 Department: Student Counseling

 Location: Oxford, OH

 Work type: Salary Staff

 Status: Full Time

-The Behavioral Health Post-Doctoral Fellow performs the duties of a behavioral (mental) health clinician providing generalist clinical services to students; alcohol and other drug use assessments, training and supervisory services to mental health clinical trainees; and consultation services to faculty, staff, students and parents/families.
-The role is a 12-month, one-year appointment.
+The Behavioral Health Post-Doctoral Fellow performs the duties of a behavioral (mental) health clinician, providing generalist clinical services to students; training and supervisory services to mental health clinical trainees; and consultation & programming services to faculty, staff, students and parents/families.

 • Provides multiculturally informed psychological services, including psychological and substance use assessments, attention problem screenings, and individual and group counseling and psychotherapy to Miami University students presenting with a wide range of mental health concerns

 • Intervenes in crisis and emergency situations of a mental health nature with students, including after hours on-call responsibilities

 • Consults with faculty, staff, students, families, and other professionals regarding the mental health needs of students

 • Initiates and responds to requests to provide psycho-educational programming to various groups within the university community